Open-Seed/led-controller/README.md

 ### Network

-1. Connect to the `Open LED Controller` network on your device
+1. Connect to the `Open LED Controller` network on your device, The device IP address should be 192.168.4.1
-2. Send the following json payload to the device on `http://192.168.68.104/api/system/preference
+2. Send the following json payload to the device on `http://192.168.4.1/api/system/preference mqtt config is shared between HA integration and mqtt integration

+- [board][dns] is a easy way to grab the board on the network by navigating to http://openled.local.
+Note, this name should be unique as well on your network.
+- [mqtt][name] is the unique identifier for the device on the ha/mqtt server

 ```json
 {